Derricks-Open-Source-Quest/AutoGreen/README.md

 The high-level structure of this repo is as follows:

-* `css/`: The CSS code of the AutoGreen panel
+* `css/`: The CSS code of the AutoGreen panel.
-* `js/`: The JavaScript code of the AutoGreen annotation logic
+* `js/`: The JavaScript code of the AutoGreen annotation logic.
-* `build.sh`: The script that builds AutoGreen
+* `build.sh`: The script that builds AutoGreen.
-* `bookmarklet.html`: The bookmark generation page
+* `bookmarklet.html`: The bookmark generation page.
-* `simple-https-server.py`: A simple python-based HTTPS server that can be use to host AutoGreen
+* `simple-https-server.py`: A simple python-based HTTPS server that can be use to host AutoGreen.
-* `VisualEvents.README.md`: The original readme file of [Visual Events](https://github.com/DataTables/VisualEvent)
+* `VisualEvents.README.md`: The original readme file of [Visual Events](https://github.com/DataTables/VisualEvent).
-* `README.md`: This file
+* `README.md`: This file.

 ## Installation and Usage